You are here:

 Vapor Intrusion Mitigation

-Remediation of vapor intrusion impacts may be required if the vapor intrusion pathway is determined to be complete at a site and indoor air concentrations of volatile chemicals exceed levels of concern.
-This page includes links to resources for addressing the mitigation of vapor intrusion sites.
+In cases where the vapor intrusion pathway is determined to be complete and indoor air concentrations of volatile chemicals exceed levels of concern, it is necessary to identify and evaluate methods that are available to mitigate (reduce) or eliminate the impact of the vapor intrusion pathway.
+This page includes links to documents that describe a number of alternative methods and strategies for mitigation of the vapor intrusion pathway.

 Mitigation of VOCs in Indoor Air